Sales tax

 Misusing a resale certificate creates real exposure.
 If you buy property with a resale certificate and did not intend to resell it, you will owe the sales tax that would have been due at purchase, plus interest, and may face penalties or permit consequences.

-Intentional misuse is more serious — the CDTFA says it can result in criminal prosecution.
+Intentional misuse is more serious.
+The CDTFA says it can result in criminal prosecution.

 The key principle